OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/motivation/index.md

 # Motivation

-In the following, we provide a detailed step-by-step tutorial to deploy the development variant of the motivating scenario.
+In the following, we provide a detailed step-by-step tutorial to deploy the development variant of the motivating scenario, as presented in Figure 1.
-The motivating scenario is a simple composite application that consists a web component and database.
+The motivating scenario is a simple composite application that consists of a web component and a database.
 This application can be deployed in different variants.
-During development the application should be deployed on a single virtual machine whereas during production an elastic deployment is required and, therefore, the application is deployed on GCP.
+During development the application should be deployed on a single virtual machine.
+However, for the productive operation, an elastic deployment is required and, therefore, the application is deployed on Google Cloud Platform (GCP).

 <figure markdown>
   ![Motivating Scenario](motivation.png){width="700"}
-  <figcaption>Figure 1: Motivating Scenario</figcaption>
+  <figcaption>Figure 1: The TOSCA models of our motivating scenario.
+The development variant on the left and the production variant on the right.</figcaption>
 </figure>

 ## Requirements

-You to fulfill the following requirements to follow this walkthrough.
+You need to fulfill the following requirements to follow this step-by-step tutorial.

 - Access to an OpenStack instance
 - A machine having Ubuntu22.04 LTS installed